h7b/h7b-dendron-netlify/vault/notes.reading.wealth-creation.md

 ## Notes from reading

-Nothing special, just another inspirational article for building wealth.
+Nothing exceptional, just another inspirational article for building wealth.

 A road map of building wealth as climbing a series of ladders